cmerv/CStephens_Homework5/README.md

 # CStephens_Homework5
 Homework5
-This project was imported from a Replit IDE as VSCode was unavailable
+This project was pushed from a Replit IDE
+Available on Replit at: https://replit.com/@cmstephens4/2315-homework5